MegaGlest/megaglest-source/docs/README.release-management.txt

 This will produce megaglest-source-<VERSION>.tar.xz in the release subfolder

 #2.
 The embedded source archive:
-This archive contains 3rd party source code for binary compilation of the application and tools (which is often already included in Linux distros)
+This archive contains 3rd party source code for binary (and data) compilation of the application and tools (which is often already included in Linux distros)

 The naming convention for the source archive is: megaglest-source-embedded-<VERSION>.tar.xz